-The Utah Waste Management and Radiation Control Board enacts policy and rules pertaining to solid waste, hazardous waste, used oil, and underground storage tanks to protect human health and the environment.
+The Utah Waste Management and Radiation Control Board enacts policy and rules pertaining to solid waste, hazardous waste, used oil, X-rays, radioactive materials and waste, uranium mills, and underground storage tanks to protect human health and the environment.
 The Division of Waste Management and Radiation Control and the Division of Environmental Response and Remediation support the Board in this responsibility.

 Board members have expertise in and knowledge of solid waste, hazardous waste, used oil and underground storage tanks and represent specific interest, professions, and industries.
 Board members are appointed by the governor and confirmed by the Senate.
 Board members serve four-year terms.